sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

    ![Picture1](./images/image10.png)

-1. After some minutes you will see the Github connector in the **Environment settings** page and in about 15 minutes.
+1. After some minutes you will see the GitHub connector in the **Environment settings** page and about 15 minutes.

    ![Picture1](./images/image11.png)